allthatjava/boot-example-web-app/README.md

 # Spring Boot Web Application Template
 Template of Web Application, so I can literally copy and paste to start a web application.

-Just for the testing purpose, Embeded H2 database is used.
+Just for the testing purpose, Embedded H2 database is used.

 ## Template contains
 * Framework : Spring Boot - 1.5.7
 * Front End : AngularJS - 2.0
 * ORM : JPA / Hibernate
 * Database : H2 - h2-2017-04-23
+* Unit Test : jUnit + AssertJ
+* Code Quality : Jacoco

 ## Initialization
-Run the project by the following command `./gradlew bootRun` then when the Tomcat server is up, go to `http://localhost:8080/h2` on the browser.
+Run the project by the following command `./gradlew bootRun` then when the Tomcat server is up, go to `http://localhost:8080/h2-console` on the browser.

 #### Create Test Database
 ```